6 Things You Can Do With a Beauty Therapy Diploma

 1. Beauty therapist

-This might seem like an obvious one, but Beauty Therapy itself is, stand-alone, an incredible career prospect.
+This might seem like an obvious one, but Beauty Therapy itself is stand-alone, an incredible career prospect.
 Encompassing a wide range of exciting treatments and services like skin beautifying, waxing and make-up application to name a few, the job can be a lifelong career or a great platform to launch you towards endless possibilities!

 With the knowledge you have gained in a Diploma of Beauty Therapy or through an apprenticeship (meaning you spread the tuition fees and earn while you learn), entry-level jobs can have you rolling your sleeves up and working on the floor immediately, with other therapists, specialists and clients.